-Join us to see beautiful paintings by some of the world’s finest botanical artists on display at the RHS Botanical Art Show from 27–28 February 2015.
+There were beautiful paintings on show by some of the world’s finest botanical artists on display at the RHS Botanical Art Show from 27–28 February 2015.

-Now in its sixth year, the show has broken away from the RHS Orchid Show to become a stand-alone event that celebrates the beauty, technical artistry and scientific importance of botanical art.
+Having broken away from the RHS Orchid Show to become a stand-alone event this show, now in its sixth year celebrates the beauty, technical artistry and scientific importance of botanical art.

-The show features work by first-time exhibitors and experienced artists from countries as far away as Thailand, Japan and Australia, all hoping to win a coveted Gold Medal.
-There will be works in graphite, watercolour and pencil, gouache and acrylic, with subjects ranging from trees and fruit to vegetables and wild plants.
-There will also be an opportunity for visitors to talk to the artists about their work and get tips and advice.
+The show featured work by first-time exhibitors and experienced artists from countries as far away as Thailand, Japan and Australia, all hoping to win a coveted Gold Medal.
+There were works in graphite, watercolour and pencil, gouache and acrylic, with subjects ranging from trees and fruit to vegetables and wild plants.
+There was an opportunity for visitors to talk to the artists about their work and get tips and advice.

-See a list of Botanical Artists at the show (75kB pdf)
+See a list of Botanical Artists from the show (75kB pdf)

 Pop Up Botanical Art Fair

-Visitors inspired by the botanical art on display will be able to take their interest even further by browsing the Botanical Art Fair where there will be demonstrations by award-winning artists Julia Trickey and Susan Christopher-Coulson, giving an insight into painting processes.
-Print-maker Hannah McVicar will be demonstrating her craft, and will be creating a unique print for sale at the show, and the Chelsea School of Botanical Art will also be running taster sessions for those who want to have a go themselves.
+Visitors inspired by the botanical art on display were able to take their interest even further by browsing the Botanical Art Fair where there were demonstrations by award-winning artists Julia Trickey and Susan Christopher-Coulson, giving an insight into painting processes.
+Print-maker Hannah McVicar demonstrated her craft, and created a unique print for sale at the show, and the Chelsea School of Botanical Art also ran taster sessions for those who want to have a go themselves.

 See more information on the Pop Up Botanical Art Fair exhibitors (78kB pdf)

-Visitors can buy a variety of art products and talk to representatives from florilegia societies and botanical art and illustration societies about their work and courses.
-There will also be a chance to buy a range of RHS gardening and gift products, bringing an authentic RHS shopping experience to central London.
+Visitors could buy a variety of art products and talk to representatives from florilegia societies and botanical art and illustration societies about their work and courses.
+There was also a chance to buy a range of RHS gardening and gift products, bringing an authentic RHS shopping experience to central London.

 RHS Lindley Library Tours

-Special tours of the RHS Lindley Library will allow visitors to view works including books and botanical art dating from 1700 to the present day, along with a selection of new acquisitions that have been recently added to the impressive RHS collections.
-Places are limited to 12 per tour and last around 45 minutes: these are scheduled to take place at 2pm and 3pm on Friday and Saturday.
-Sign up in advance at the RHS Lindley Hall ticket desk and then meet at the Library entrance.
+Special tours of the RHS Lindley Library allowed visitors to view works including books and botanical art dating from 1700 to the present day, along with a selection of new acquisitions that had been recently added to the impressive RHS collections.
+Places were limited to 12 per tour and lasted around 45 minutes: these were scheduled to take place at 2pm and 3pm on Friday and Saturday.

-Visitors can also browse a comprehensive rage of botanical art books, meet library staff and find out about art groups in your local area from a special pop-up RHS Lindley Library.
+Visitors could also browse a comprehensive rage of botanical art books, meet library staff and find out about art groups in their local area from a special pop-up RHS Lindley Library.